Caesarius of Heisterbach: Writings

+His fame as teacher soon spread far beyond the walls of his monastery and, yielding to requests from various quarters, Abbot Henry, Gevard's successor, asked Caesarius to write an abstract of his teachings.

 As an author, Caesarius of Heisterbach is best known as the compiler of a book of hagiography, the Dialogus miraculorum (ca. 1219-1223), a collection of 746 miracle stories arranged according to twelve distinctions.
 The tales are told in the form of dialogues between a monk and a novice.
 The work was often referred to by preachers seeking material for sermons in the Late Middle Ages.
 It was extremely popular and was widely distributed, and its popularity was rivaled only, perhaps, by the Golden Legend of Jacobus de Voragine.
 A vision reported in the book provided the source for the iconography of the Virgin of Mercy.

-The contemplative writings of Caesarius can be seen as opposing the mendicant orders of his lifetime.

 The first writings of Caesarius were sermons, which he wrote for his own use.
 But it was not long before his fellow monks approached him with requests for elaboration and explanation.
 His ninth book was written because his fellow monks asked him for a simple and clearly understandable explanation of the Maria sequence "Ave preclara maris stella".
 His other writings were responses to requests.